-Any student may file a sex equity complaint by using policy 2:260, Uniform Grievance Procedure.
-A student may appeal the Board's resolution of the complaint to the Regional Superintendent (pursuant to 105 ILCS 5/3-10) and, thereafter, to the State Superintendent of Education (pursuant to 105 ILCS 5/2-3.8).
+Any student may file a sex equity complaint by using the Uniform Grievance Procedure.
+A student may appeal the Board's resolution of the complaint to the Regional Superintendent of Schools (pursuant to 105 ILCS 5/3-10 of the School Code) and, thereafter, to the State Special Education Director of Education (pursuant to 105 ILCS 5/2-3.8 of the School Code).